 Award Amount: This field displays the total dollar amount of the EAJA award.

-Claims Description: This field displays a brief “description of the claims” in the court case or adversary adjudication.
+Claims Description: This field displays a brief “description of the claims.”
 The responding agency provided a concise description for each award.
 Given the nature of these descriptions in some cases, the Office of the Chairman urged agencies to be attentive to privileged, confidential, or otherwise protected information that should not be disclosed by law to the Office of the Chairman or included in the publicly available online database.

 Findings Basis: This field displays the basis for finding that the agency’s position was not substantially justified.
-Specifically, the statute requires a brief narrative description of “[t]he basis for the finding that the position of the agency concerned was not substantially justified.”
 As with the previous field, the Office of the Chairman again flagged the potential issues regarding privileged, confidential, or otherwise protected information that should not be disclosed by law in these summaries or included in the publicly available online database.

-Type of Case (court case or adjudication): This field displays a binary selection each agency made for each EAJA award: whether the award was made in an adversary adjudication or in a court case.
+Type of Case (court case or adjudication): This field displays whether the award was made in an adversary adjudication or in a court case.